Generalized Short Path Algorithms: Towards Super-Quadratic Speedup over Markov Chain Search for Combinatorial Optimization: Constrained Short Path via Penalized Objective

 with $m$ constraints $C_{\ell}$, indicating the in-constraint solutions.
 Suppose $C_{\ell}$ has $k_{\ell}$ literals and has $s_{\ell}$ satisfying assignments, then

 Consider the task of minimizing the penalized Hamiltonian

-The Markov Chain $\Mcal = (\Xcal, P, \pi)$ is the random walk on the hypercube, and hence $\pi$ is the uniform distribution over $\{-1, 1\}^n$.
-Thus, the short-path Hamiltonian is the same as \cite{dalzell2022mind} but with the penalized cost Hamiltonian.
+The Markov chain $\Mcal = (\Xcal, P, \pi)$ is the random walk on the hypercube, and hence $\pi$ is the uniform distribution over $\{-1, 1\}^n$.
+Thus, the short path Hamiltonian is the same as \cite{dalzell2022mind} but with the penalized cost Hamiltonian.

 The global minimum of Equation \eqref{eqn:penalty_ham} is in fact the in-constraint minimum and $\mathbb{E}_{\pi}[\tilde{H}(x)] = \mathbb{E}_{\pi}[\frac{H(x)}{\lVert H\rVert_{2}}]$.
 Also note that $\lvert E^*\rvert = \Theta(m)$ for $\tilde{H}$.
 The below results will show that due to the normalization, the properties of the CSP are the only components that matter for determining the runtime.
 We denote $k = \max k_{\ell}$.